mthussain1234/github_virtualisation_tech221/nginx_reverse_proxy.md

 * Install Nginx on the server
 * Configure a new virtual host that listens on the desired port (e.g., port 80)
-* Set up the reverse proxy in the virtual host configuration, specifying the backend server(s) to forward requests to, and any necessary proxy headers.
+* Set up the reverse proxy in the virtual host configuration, making clear which backend server(s) to forward requests to.
 * Start or restart the Nginx service to apply the new configuration.